^

 How long is the interview day?

-Most programs will use an entire day.
+As some programs transition back to in-person interviews, the length of the interview days may be different.
+Most in-person interviews will be an entire day, and most virtual interviews will be a half-day.
 You can expect to interview with several attendings and residents.
 Do not be surprised if you interview with physics, radiobiology or physics staff.
 Some programs use a panel style interview rather than many individual interviews.
 Programs will generally inform you prior to your interview day of what to expect.

 If a program offered a pre/post-interview social, does this mean I have to attend?